 All terms are based on a B2B or B2C, non-exclusive relationship and should, in no way, be regarded as a work-for-hire or employment arrangement.
-If you would like to subcontract my services, you are welcome to make a proposal based on a guaranteed volume of work within a given time-frame (See page on miscellaneous pricing for predefined retainer options.)
+If you would like to subcontract my services, you are welcome to make a proposal based on a guaranteed volume of work within a given time-frame.

 THE GRAPHIC DESIGNER’S ROLE

-With all projects, it is assumed that the client already has a business plan and marketing plan firmly in place.
-Respectfully, it is not the graphic designer’s job to work these things out for you.
-Rather, a graphic designer’s job is to compose an effective visual design based on the information the client provides.
-If you need assistance to develop your tagline, marketing approach(es), your business plan, or in-depth Search Engine Optimization for your website, please check your LinkedIn network or do a Google search for professionals from those industries.
+With all projects, it is assumed that the client already has a business plan firmly in place.
+We will compose an effective visual design based on the information provided to us and may make some marketing suggestions along the way.
+If you need assistance to develop your business plan, please consult with the appropriate expert.

 CLIENT IS RESPONSIBLE FOR

 - providing all marketing verbiage, copy-written and finalized and other assets which are otherwise beyond a graphic designer’s reasonable scope of duties,